christopher-chandler/japanese_podcast_101_scraper/README.md

 - `--move_audio`: This option moves the downloaded audio files to a designated folder.

+- `--file_path`: This option designate the folder for the audio files.

 ## How the Script Works

 The script uses web scraping to extract audio content and metadata from the Japanese Podcast 101 website.
 It does the following:

 1. Downloads the webpage content from the specified HTML file.
 2. Parses the HTML using BeautifulSoup.
 3. Extracts audio content for vocabulary and dialogue sections.
 4. Retrieves tags associated with the content.
 5. Downloads audio files, naming them according to the title and tags.
 6. Organizes the audio files for use in Anki, creating appropriate tags.

 ## Example Usage

 Here's an example of how to use the script:

+You have to manually download the source code of the webpage and then pass the respective file path to the argument.

 ```bash
 python main.py --website path/to/your/website.html